Bad news as food hygiene ratings given to two Glasgow takeaways

 New food hygiene ratings have been awarded to two of Glasgow’s takeaways, the Food Standards Agency’s website shows – and it’s bad news for them both.

-G Town Grill, at 74 Calder Street, Glasgow was handed an "improvement required" rating after assessment on February 6.
+Kashmir Grill, at 666 Eglinton Street, Glasgow was handed an "improvement required" rating after assessment on February 7.

 Advertisement